What the Terra Luna Collapse Means for Your Crypto Taxes

 (1) In general.
 For purposes of section 165 and this section, a security that becomes wholly worthless includes a security described in paragraph (a) of this section that is abandoned and otherwise satisfies the requirements for a deductible loss under section 165.
 If the abandoned security is a capital asset and is not described in section 165(g)(3) and paragraph (d) of this section (concerning worthless securities of certain affiliated corporations), the resulting loss is treated as a loss from the sale or exchange, on the last day of the taxable year, of a capital asset.
 See section 165(g)(1) and paragraph (c) of this section.
 To abandon a security, a taxpayer must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for the security.
 For purposes of this section, all the facts and circumstances determine whether the transaction is properly characterized as an abandonment or other type of transaction, such as an actual sale or exchange, contribution to capital, dividend, or gift.

 We recommend working with a crypto tax accountant to determine how to best fulfill these requirements.

-Situation: You didn’t hold Terra or Luna but have losses
+If you didn't hold Terra or Luna but have losses

 Even if you didn’t hold UST or LUNA, you’ve likely had sizable losses in your crypto portfolio.
 This might be a good time to consider crypto tax loss harvesting.
 This is a strategy in which assets are sold at a loss in order to lower one’s amount of taxable capital gains.

-Situation: You don't have liquid assets to pay your 2021 taxes
+If you don't have liquid assets to pay your 2021 taxes

 If you're insolvent after the Terra Luna crash and don't think you will be able to pay your 2021 taxes, the IRS provides payment plan options.
 Note that if you apply for an IRS payment plan, you will need to provide them with full transparency to your finances, as well as pay any associated plan fees.